 in which we have applied the double-$K$ integral \cite{book1992}

-An important property in (\ref{3ptpq}) is that for general $\Delta_i$, the small $q$ expansion is separated into two parts: the regular part whose leading term is independent of $q$ and the second part with leading term proportional to $q^{2 \Delta_3 -D}$.
+An important property in (\ref{3ptpq}) is that, for general $\Delta_i$, the small $q$ expansion separates into two parts: a regular part whose leading term is independent of $q$ and a second part with leading term proportional to $q^{2 \Delta_3 -D}$.
 For $\Delta_3>D/2$ the entire correlation function is regular in the zero-momentum limit, while for $\Delta_3<D/2$ the 3-point function is dominated by a singular term proportional to $q^{2\Delta_3-D}$ in the zero-momentum limit.
-Such behavior of the conformal 3-point correlators has been studied in \cite{Lucas:2016fju,Lucas:2017dqa} to evaluate the dynamical response functions near quantum critical point.
+Such behavior of the conformal 3-point correlators has been studied in \cite{Lucas:2016fju,Lucas:2017dqa} to evaluate the dynamical response functions near quantum critical points.
 They also play an important role in analyzing the relation between the scale and conformal invariance \cite{Bzowski:2014qja,Dymarsky:2014zja}.

 The small $q$ expansion of the scalar 3-point correlation function (\ref{3ptpq}) can also be obtained from the properties of the Appell function $F_4$ \cite{Coriano:2013jba}.
-In the following part we will show that the two terms in the zero-momentum limit can be reconstructed in the subgraph expansion of the one-loop integral (\ref{3kint}).
-The advantage of the subgraph expansion is that it provides simplified diagrammatical representations for the asymptotical behaviors of the correlation functions, while without exploiting the mathematical properties of the complicated expressions for the original integrals.
+In the following section, we show that the two terms in the zero-momentum limit can be reconstructed through the subgraph expansion of the one-loop integral (\ref{3kint}).
+The advantage of the subgraph expansion is that it provides a simplified diagrammatic representation of the asymptotic behaviors of the correlation functions, without using the mathematical properties of the complicated expressions for the original integrals.